ChaitMat/my_room_environment_control/README.md

 <img src = "images/web_app_01.png" height = "400" border = "2"><img src = "images/web_app_02.png" height = "400" border = "2">

 ## Code overview of the web app
 Following is an overview of the code and libraries used for various features of the app.
-Please refer the repository for complete code.
+Please refer the repository for the complete code.

 ### Controlling the AC

 When a button on the web app interface is pressed, (for eg. OFF) a HTTP POST request with the current state is sent to the Flask app.
-The app processes the data, sends the required IR signal to the AC and publishes the changed state to the MQTT broker for the topic "remote/update".
+The app processes the data, sends the required IR signal to the AC and publishes the changed state to the MQTT broker to the topic "remote/update".
 The MQTT broker publishes data to all the clients subscribed to the topic "remote/update".
-There fore all the clients using the web app will have the updated current state.
+Therefore all the clients using the web app will have the updated current state.

 <img src = "images/code_overview_01.png" height = "400" border = "2" alignment = "centre">

 ### Periodically publishing sensor data to multiple devices
 Temperature data acquired from DHT22 sensor is published over MQTT to the topic “temperature/sensor01” after every 10 mins to all the clients subscribed to this topic.
 The periodic publishing of the data is done using the Celery Beat Scheduler.

 <img src = "images/code_overview_02.png" height = "400" border = "2" alignment = "centre">